Central Georgia: Economy

 The economy in Central Georgia tends to cluster around five areas: aerospace, healthcare and hospitals, kaolin, warehousing and distribution, and heritage and ecotourism.
 Macon is the region's retail and trade center and the Macon-Bibb county serves as the region's center of employment.
 The Central Georgia region has been competitive in the United States in terms of economic growth and stability, but within the state of Georgia, the region has not experienced much growth.
 The region lags behind most other regions in the state in terms of well-being of its residents and overall economic growth.
 As of 2017, over 46,000 workers from nearby counties commute to the Macon-Bibb county for work.
 To assist in business growth and development, the Macon Economic Development Commission recruits new businesses and industries to the region.
 In August 2017, the Canadian based Irving Consumer Products announced plans to build a manufacturing plant in Macon that would create additional jobs.

 The Central Georgia Business and Technology Park in Thomaston is a 240-acre facility that houses tenants such as Southern Company, Solutions Pest & Lawn, Criterion Technologies, and Chief Manufacturing.

-Houston County is located 75 miles south of the Atlanta International Airport, and home to Georgia's largest industrial complex at the Warner Robins Air Force Base.
-Houston county has more than 3,000 acres of land for industrial development and one of the lowest property tax rates in middle Georgia.
-The county is designated one of Georgia's Entrepreneur Friendly Communities.
+Houston County is home to Georgia's largest industrial complex at the Warner Robins Air Force Base.
+Houston county has more than 3,000 acres of land for industrial development and one of the lowest property tax rates in Central Georgia.
+These factors resulted in it being designated one of Georgia's Entrepreneur Friendly Communities.
 Houston County has experienced a population growth, from 89,208 in 1990 to a population of 160,000 in 2015.

 Major employers

-Central Georgia's largest employer is Robins Air Force Base, with more than 22,300 employees as of 2015, followed by Geico with over 5,690 employees and the Medical Center of Central Georgia, with over 4,600 employees.
-Other employers in the region include the Houston County Board of Education, Bibb County Board of Education, Houston Healthcare, Perdue Farms, the Macon-Bibb County Government, the Blue Bird Corp, Coliseum Health System, and Frito lay.
+Central Georgia's largest employer is Robins Air Force Base, with more than 22,300 employees as of 2015, followed by GEICO with over 5,690 employees and the Medical Center of Central Georgia, with over 4,600 employees.
+Other employers in the region include the Houston County Board of Education, Bibb County Board of Education, Houston Healthcare, Perdue Farms, the Macon-Bibb County Government, the Blue Bird Corporation, Coliseum Health System, and Frito-Lay.